 The content that we are taught is rather outdated; it has nothing to do with current events and needs to be revised.
 In today’s world, everyone is obsessed with grades because every exam’s cutoff percentage is based on them.
 Everyone is adopting shortcut methods to obtain achievement without exerting any effort in order to earn higher marks.
 Another impediment to pupils learning relevant job-ready skills is the limited usage of technology in the classroom.

 To begin, I’d like to emphasize that a degree is about more than just having a job.
 The advantages have an impact on many aspects of life, including academic, social, sports, personal, artistic, ethical, and so on.
 As a result, while experience may tell you that “doing things that way doesn’t work,” education provides you with the theoretical understanding and analytical skills to demonstrate why it doesn’t.
 Education improves your learning speed and ability to study in detail.

 Nowadays, it appears like everyone has or wants a degree, and there is still a strong desire to begin one as soon as feasible.
 Is it, however, the best course of action?
 The top 20% of ITI graduates will earn a higher salary than the bottom 20% of engineers.
-Skilling isn’t a one-time activity; it’s something that should be incorporated into college education.
+Just like when you have entrepreneurial skills and mindset, studying an intrapreneurship course can help improve and give more knowledge.